Longest words

 Systematic names of chemical compounds can run to hundreds of thousands of characters in length.
 The rules of creation of such names are commonly defined by international bodies, therefore they formally belong to many languages.
 The longest recognized systematic name is for the protein titin, at 189,819 letters.
 While lexicographers regard generic names of chemical compounds as verbal formulae rather than words, for its sheer length the systematic name for titin is often included in longest-word lists.

 Longest word candidates may be judged by their acceptance in major dictionaries such as the Oxford English Dictionary or in record-keeping publications like Guinness World Records, and by the frequency of their use in ordinary language.

-Agglutinative languages
+Agglutinative and polysynthetic languages

+Azerbaijani

+In Azerbaijani, which is an agglutinative language, there is theoretically no limit on word compounding.An example is the 42-letter word Elektrikləşdirdiklərimizdənsinizmişcəsinə; [elektɾiklæʃdiɾdiklæɾimizˈdænsinizmiʃdʒæsinæ], which translates to "As if you were from those ones we have electrified".

+There is a shorter more well-known 32-long word, which is a tongue twister, too — Elektrikləşdirilmişlərdənsinizmi?; [elektɾiklæʃdiɾilmiʃlæɾˈdænsinizmi] meaning "Are you from the ones who are electrified?".

+Word formation

 Basque

-The longest Basque toponym is Azpilicuetagaraicosaroyarenberecolarrea (40) which means "The lower field of the sheepfold (located in) the hight of Azpilicueta".
+The longest Basque toponym is Azpilicuetagaraicosaroyarenberecolarrea (40) which means "The lower field of the sheepfold (located in) the height of Azpilicueta".